A guide to key figures in Donald Trump's orbit

 Boris Epshteyn

-Epshteyn is a lawyer and longtime aide to Trump who was a key surrogate in his 2016 campaign.
+Epshteyn is a lawyer who has been coordinating with Trump’s various legal teams and a longtime aide to Trump who was a key surrogate in his 2016 campaign.
 Epshteyn briefly served as an adviser in Trump’s White House and as an on-screen political analyst for Sinclair Broadcast Group.

 After Trump refused to accept his loss in 2020, Epshteyn worked with former New York City Mayor Rudy Giuliani on efforts to overturn the result.
 He was accused of carrying out a scheme with Giuliani to submit fake electors for Trump in Arizona and obstruct the certification of the results by Congress.
 He has pleaded not guilty to nine felony charges in Arizona related to the case.